 - Extra sugar means more fructose, which leads to one’s liver overworking.
 This can cause non-alcoholic fatty liver disease.

-- Sugar leads to insulin resistance, which is the beginning stage of a metabolic syndrome or diabetes.
+- Sugar leads to insulin resistance, the beginning stage of a metabolic syndrome or diabetes.
 Yes, insulin is important to the body as it allows blood sugar to enter cells from the bloodstream and tells them where to go.
-However, having too much glucose is highly toxic and can lead to complications of diabetes such as blindness.
+However, having too much glucose is highly toxic and can lead to complications of diabetes, such as blindness.

-- Too much glucose can lead to insulin resistance ultimately leading to Type II Diabetes.
+- Too much glucose can lead to insulin resistance, leading to Type II Diabetes.
 When the cells become resistant, the pancreas cells make more insulin.
 This leads to elevated blood sugar in the body leading to Type II Diabetes.

-- Sugar may lead to cancer.
+- Sugar may cause cancer.
 Cancer is characterized by the growth and multiplication of cells.
 While insulin is the key hormone in this type of growth in the body, there is no real proof that it causes the deadly disease.
-Many scientists have believed that having constantly elevated glucose levels in the body can lead to cancer.
-Also, the metabolic problems associated with excess sugar and inflammation are also precursors to cancer.
+Many scientists believe that having constantly elevated glucose levels in the body can lead to cancer.
+Also, the metabolic problems associated with excess sugar and inflammation are precursors to cancer.

 Changes You Should Make Today to Your Diet

 - Watch out for processed versus unprocessed foods.
 While fruit does contain fructose, it comes in a natural form and with fiber.
 You don’t have the same sugar crash after consuming it as a sugary soda drink.
 Because of the fiber, the person consuming it feels satisfied.

-Cook your own meals from unprocessed foods to keep sugar levels at bay.
+- Cook your own meals from unprocessed foods to keep sugar levels at bay.
 Avoid pre-packaged dinners as much as possible.
 Buy foods with more fiber.
-For instance, make sure you’re buying whole wheat bread that is actually whole wheat.
+For instance, make sure you’re buying whole wheat bread that is whole wheat.